Lipschitz homotopy convergence of Alexandrov spaces II: Preliminaries

 \subsection{Gradient flows}

 We briefly review the properties of the gradient flows of semiconcave functions in Alexandrov spaces.
-See \cite{Pet:sc} for more details.
-In what follows, for simplicity we assume that functions are defined on the whole space, but this is not necessary.
+See \cite{Pet:sc}, \cite{AKP} for more details.
+In what follows, for simplicity we will assume that every function is defined on the whole space, but this is not essential.